migueldeicaza/SwiftNavigation/Sources/SwiftNavigation/SwiftNavigation.docc/Documentation.md

 # ``SwiftNavigation``

+SwiftNavigation provides mesh navigation construction and use for Swift and RealityKit applications.

-SwiftNavigation is a Swift binding to [RecastNavigation](http://recastnav.com) which can turn your meshes or models into navigation meshes.
-You can use these to place objects in your 3D space, avoid obstacles or create objects that can seek targets within this navigation mesh.
+SwiftNavigation is a Swift binding to the popular RecastNavigation.
+It can turn your meshes or models into navigation meshes quickly.
+You can use these to find the paths between two points in your mesh, find nearby places in your mesh, avoid obstacles or create agents that can seek targets in this mesh.

 <!--@START_MENU_TOKEN@-->Menu<!--@END_MENU_TOKEN@-->

+## Topics

+### Getting Started

 Generally you start by initializing a ``NavMeshBuilder`` with the data from your model.
 This can be either some raw data in the form of